thebrumby/HotWalletClaimer/README.md

   - If you wish to resume a previously set-up session without having to repeat the CLI setup, enter the command `python3 claim.py Wallet1`.
 Note: 'Wallet1' is the default session name for the first session.
 If you have changed it, replace 'Wallet1' with your specified session name."

 - **Starting a Second Account Session:**
-  - From the command line (outside the first screen session), ensure you are in the HotWallet Bot directory (`cd HotWalletBot`) and start another session with `screen -S second_session` and execute `python3 claim.py`.
+  - From the command line (outside the first screen session), ensure you are in the HotWalletBot directory `cd HotWalletBot` and start a second session with `screen -S second_session` and execute `python3 claim.py`.
   - Detach from this second screen session by pressing `CTRL+A+D`.
   - To resume the session and check progress or for errors, use `screen -r second_session`.
   - If you wish to resume a previously set-up session without having to repeat the CLI setup, enter the command `python3 claim.py Wallet2`.
 Note: 'Wallet2' is the default session name for the first session.
 If you have changed it, replace 'Wallet2' with your specified session name."